Debuggers-CSP/game_engine.coder/_posts/CSP/rpg/2025-11-19-keybindings-5.md

     }
 };

+// Random tips for extra flavor const actionTips = [
+    "Tip: Keep your pinky on Shift so sprint and jump are never far from WASD.", "Tip: Put dodge and jump on different keys to avoid fat-finger mistakes.", "Tip: Avoid putting Interact on Space in Action mode so you don't jump by accident."
+];

+const cozyTips = [
+    "Tip: It’s okay if Space does almost everything in Cozy mode.", "Tip: Arrow keys + Space is a classic comfy combo.", "Tip: You can leave Sprint empty in Cozy mode for a slower, calmer vibe."
+];

 // Navigation sidebar + page tracking
 const currentPage = 5; // This is page 5
 const sidebar = document.getElementById('rpg-nav-sidebar');